 The Lovech Medieval Fortress is known since the time of the Second Bulgarian State.
 It is situated on a hill which was later called “Hisarya”.
 Here in 1187 was the decisive battle between the rebel army of the house of Assen and Byzantium.
 The signed peace treaty marks the recognition of the Second Bulgarian State.
 Later, the Lovech Fortress was among the last conquered during the Ottoman invasion.
 During that same period, Lovech is known as the center of the Internal Revolutionary Organization of Vasil Levski, our greatest national hero.

 It is located 150 km from Sofia

 Restaurants and experiences

-It is not that easy task getting there: use the bus from Sofia or private car
+Use the bus from Sofia or a private car

 In 1872 – 1874 Master Nikola Fichev built the one-of-a-kind Covered Bridge in the Balkans.
 It was subsequently burned to the ground (1925) and rebuilt in 1931.
 The main historical area is Varosha.
 It is an old quarter in Lovech, which is the main part of the Varosha Architectural and Historical Reserve.
 Within the boundaries of the Architectural and Historical Reserve “Varosha” are registered more than 200 architectural, historical and cultural monuments of which the most famous are the monument and museum of Vasil Levski, the Church of the Assumption of the Virgin, the Turkish bath “Deli Hamam” and several really beautiful and well-preserved house museums from the period of the Bulgarian Revival.